 If you cannot understand why your rocket lacks the lift to get it up into orbit, perhaps you should consider the strengths of the engines,

 All energy in eukaryotes, multi-celled animals that use oxygen, is created in a cellular organelle known as a mitochondria.
-It is in the mitochondria that our fats, proteins and carbohydrates (F/C/P) are broken down, and turned into energy for our cells.
+Our fats, proteins and carbohydrates (F/C/P) are broken down and turned into energy for our cells in the mitochondria.
 You may remember mitochondria with the high-school epithet of the “energy producers of the cell.”
 A biochemist might know of the multiple pathways required for our bodies to harness this energy into usable (storable) energy as the currency of our cells.
-All we need to know is that mitochondrial function is essential, easily damaged, and fixable.
+All we need to know is mitochondrial function is essential, easily damaged and fixable.

 There are three basic tenants that drive successful mitochondrial function.
 The first is the availability of food and nutritional sources.
-Foods we easily think of as F/C/P, must first be taken in the diet, digested into smaller, molecular parts, and then successfully absorbed.
-At this point they can be entered into the mitochondria, where they are disassembled further and fed into an energetic conveyor belt.
-This chugs along with appropriate vitamins and minerals; it grinds to a halt with toxins, heavy metals and inflammation.
+Foods we easily think of as F/C/P must be taken in the diet, digested into smaller, molecular parts and then successfully absorbed.
+At this point they can enter the mitochondria, where they are disassembled further and fed into an energetic conveyor belt.
+This chugs along with appropriate vitamins and minerals.
+It grinds to a halt with toxins, heavy metals and inflammation.

-The final pathway, the final Occam’s razor upon which mitochondrial success or failure hinges, is the simple process of taking oxygen in, and breathing out of carbon dioxide.
+The final pathway upon which mitochondrial success or failure hinges, is the simple process of taking oxygen in, and breathing out carbon dioxide.

 Eat, digest, metabolize, purify and breathe.
 Love and care for your mitochondria.
 What could be simpler?

 Contact our offices at